sonic-net/DASH/Documentation/doc-github-rules.md

 ## Create a fork

 You fork a repository to propose changes to the original repository.
 This is for external contributors that do not have the ability to create PRs directly against the original repository.
-It can also be used by internal contributors for tasks that cannot be addressed by issuing PRs against the original repository.
+It can also be used by internal contributors for longer tasks that cannot be addressed by issuing a single PR against the original repository.
 For more information, see [Fork a repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo).

 This approach is useful if you want to